-- PED 135-Volleyball 1 Credit Fundamentals, rules, and strategy of play.
-F - PED 201-Introduction to Physical Education......
-1 Credits A study of the historical background, general scope, principles, and objectives of physical education in its relationship to education as a whole.
+PED 135-Volleyball 1 Credit Fundamentals, rules, and strategy of play.
 F

+PED 136-Skiing

+PED 201-Introduction to Physical Education 3 Credits A study of the historical background, general scope, principles, and objectives of physical education in its relationship to education as a whole.
+F

+PED 211-Coaching of Baseball 3 Credits Theory and practice in the fundamentals as well as review of various systems of play.
+Sp

+PED 212-Coaching of Basketball

+PED 221-Playground Leadership

+PED 231-Wilderness Camping

+PED 241-Recreational Games

+PED 251-Swimming

 PHYSICAL THERAPIST ASSISTANT

 All PTA courses must be taken in appropriate sequence, as listed in the degree checklist.
+Admission to the PTA program is required prior to taking any PTA courses.

+PTA 101-Concepts in Physical Therapist Assisting